Have you ever thought to rent an RV for a week?

 *Towable RVs usually cost around the same price of Class Bs

-Don't go with Cruise America, they stand out and scream 'tourist' when you see them at campgrounds.
-Plus, if you rent with Outdoorsy then you are renting someone else's RV and helping them out.
-Think about it, it's like supporting small businesses when renting from RV owners.
+Don’t go with Cruise America.
+They stand out and scream ‘tourist’ when you see them at campgrounds.
+Plus, if you rent with Outdoorsy then you are renting someone else’s RV and helping them out.
+Think about it, it’s like supporting small businesses when renting from RV owners.

-Driving an RV is different from driving a car.
-Most RV types are larger than a minivan and probably heavier so you need to practice driving and how to maneuver them if you want a safe road trip!
+Driving an RV is different from driving a rental cars.
+Most RV types are larger than a minivan and probably heavier so you need to practice driving and how maneuvering them if you want a safe road trip!
 Especially if you are towing your RV behind a truck or SUV.

 When it comes to staying in an RV, space matters.
 A slightly bigger than a minivan-sized vehicle is not enough to hold too much of your belongings.
 Pack wisely!